KamalLalloo/SDP-Documentation/docs/index.md

-# Sport Live Feeds — Overview
+# Footbook — Overview

 ## What is it?

+**Footbook** is a real-time football (soccer) live feed web application.
+It delivers live scores, match timelines, player events, and structured data for fans, commentators, and organizers.
+Starting with the English Premier League, the platform is designed to scale across multiple leagues such as the Bundesliga and beyond.

-A real-time sports broadcasting and viewer experience tool.
-It ingests in-game events, keeps an authoritative game clock, and serves live scoreboards, timelines, and overlays for fans, commentators, and organizers.
+The app ingests match events (goals, fouls, substitutions, etc.), maintains an authoritative game clock, and serves live scoreboards, timelines, and overlays through a modern web interface.

+---

 ## Why it exists

-- Live community streams and school leagues rarely have reliable score/clock graphics.
+- Football fans want an accessible, **live and accurate match tracker** without relying on expensive, closed platforms.
-- Existing tools are expensive, closed, or sport-specific.
+- Existing live score services are either delayed, not interactive, or limited in league coverage.
-- Operators need a keyboard-first console that makes recording events fast and undoable.
+- Organizers and community clubs often lack **easy-to-use tools** to manage and present live match data.
+- By using open, modern web technologies, Footbook provides a **lightweight and extensible platform** for both casual fans and professional organizers.

+---

 ## Who it’s for

-- **Operators**: match officials or volunteers entering events and managing the clock.
+- **Fans**: Get real-time updates on goals, cards, substitutions, and match stats.
-- **Commentators/Productions**: need structured data and overlays for broadcast.
+- **Commentators & Media**: Access structured match data to enhance broadcasts and reporting.
-- **Fans**: want an accurate, low-latency scorebug and event timeline.
-- **Organizers**: require archival logs and basic analytics.

-## High-level architecture (brief)

-- **Frontend**: Scoreboard, Timeline, Operator Console.
-- **APIs**: Match Setup (CRUD), Live Update (ingest), Feed API (snapshots and cursors), Realtime Gateway (WS/SSE).
-- **Backend services**: Projector derives `DisplayState` from immutable `EventLog`.
-- **Storage**: Postgres (events, matches, teams), Redis cache (hot display payloads).

-## Glossary

-- **Event Log**: Append-only list of timestamped game events.
-- **Display State**: Computed snapshot (score, clock, possession, phase).
-- **Projector**: Process that reduces events → state.
-- **Operator**: Person driving the match console.
+- **Organizers & Teams**: Create and manage matches, input live events, and maintain historical records.
+- **Operators (Admins)**: Use the match console to manage timelines, control the clock, and update scores manually when needed.